gtrentz/AuthApp/README.md

   Registers a new user.
 Requires `email` and `password` in the request body.

 - **POST `/login`**
   Logs a user in.
 Requires `email` and `password`.
-If credentials are valid, a session is created, and the user's `last_login` is updated.
+If credentials are valid, a session is created, and the user's `last_login` is updated in the Users table

 - **POST `/logout`**
-  Logs the user out by destroying the session.
+  Logs the user out by ending the session.

----

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to contribute by opening issues or submitting pull requests.
-Thanks for checking out the **gtrentz Authentication App**!